Klement Gottwald, First Communist Czech President

 In 1946 the Communist party in Czechoslovakia won a record 38% of the popular vote and formed a coalition government with him as Prime Minister and Edvard Benes as President.
 By 1947 their popularity had gone down so far that it was widely accepted that in the 1948 election they would have been voted out.
 Joseph Stalin then put pressure on Klement Gottwald to introduce a Communist regime and the way this begins is via a man called Vaclav Nosek.

 Klement Gottwald had placed Vaclav Nosek in the position of Interior Minister and then instructed him to start infiltrating the Police and Security services with Communist supporting people.
 On February 21st 1948, 12 non-Communist members of the Czech Government resigned in protest at this Police and Security “stuffing” process and these 12 people truly believed that this would force an early election.
 They were wrong.

 Two things now happened.
 Firstly, President Edvard Benes came under enormous pressure to accept these resignations which he did on February 25th (under pressure from Klement Gottwald who had threatened a general strike and possible civil war).
 Secondly, Benes is forced to accept the proposals for new ministers who were of course all Communist.
-And so almost overnight, an unpopular political party conducted a legal Coup D’Etat.
+And so almost overnight, an unpopular political party conducted the 1948 Communist Coup.

 Finally, the most popular bank note in the country at the time, the CZK100 note which had his picture on it, was removed from circulation and replaced with the previous version.